 8. David Duchovny

-Before he was looking for the answers on X-Files, David was just trying to find the answers for English finals at Princeton University 84 .
-David Graduated from Princeton in 1982 with a B.A in English.
-He continued to feed his love of literature by receiving a Masters Degree in English Literature at Yale University 84 .
+Before he was looking for answers on X-Files, David Duchovny was just trying to find the answers for English finals at Princeton University 84 .
+David graduated from Princeton in 1982 with a B.A in English.
+He continued to feed his love of literature by receiving a master’s degree in English Literature at Yale University 84 .
 David was an excellent writer and poet.
-His work received constant praise by his fellow classmates and teachers at Yale 84 .
+His work consistently received praise by his fellow classmates and teachers at Yale 84 .
 His writing was even nominated for a college prize by the Academy of American Poets.
-Although David was a great writer, he secretly longed to step away from the keyboard and into the limelight, so during his last couple years of school, he began commuting to New York to study acting and began appearing in off-Broadway plays.
+Although David was a great writer, he secretly longed to step away from the keyboard and into the limelight.
+During his last couple of years of school, he began commuting to New York to study acting and began appearing in off-Broadway plays.

 7. Sigourney Weaver

-Sigourney Weaver graduated from Stanford University 86 in 1971 with a Bachelors in Literature.
+Sigourney Weaver graduated from Stanford University 86 in 1971 with a bachelor’s in Literature.
 It was while studying at Stanford 86 that Sigourney realized her true passion in life was to become an actress.
 Shortly after graduation, she attended Yale 84 for their well-known drama program.
-She would go to receive a Master’s in Acting from Yale University 84 and make friends with fellow famous actress Meryl Streep.
+She would go on to receive a master’s in Acting from Yale University 84 and become friends with fellow famous actress Meryl Streep.

 6. Lupita Nyong’o

 Lupita’s story is an extraordinary one.
 She was born in Mexico City to Kenyan parents who lived in Mexico due to political exile.
 Her father was a Kenyan senator who opposed the tyrannical regime of the Kenyan president and attempted to set up an underground democratic party in Kenya.
 The family didn’t allow fear to keep them from their family’s homeland forever.
-Three years after Lupita’s birth they traveled back to Kenya and lived in a number of safe houses across the country hiding from the government.
-Lupita and her five brothers spent their childhood moving from place to place in fear.
+Three years after Lupita’s birth they traveled back to Kenya and lived in a number of safe houses across the country, hiding from the government.
+Lupita and her five brothers spent their childhood moving from place to place.
 The insecurity of her upbringing and the need to always adapt to new challenges and surroundings most likely gave Lupita the skills needed to become a great actor.
 She managed to channel her pain into a great performance in the Oscar-winning movie 12 Years A Slave.
 She won an award for Best Supporting Actress for her work on that movie and became the first African and Latin American actress to win the award.
-Since then Lupita has acted in Blockbuster hits like Star Wars: The Force Awakens and Black Panther.
-With perseverance and talent like hers, chances are we’re going to be seeing Lupita’s around Hollywood a lot more often.
+Since then Lupita has acted in blockbuster hits like Star Wars: The Force Awakens and Black Panther.
+With perseverance and talent like hers, chances are we’re going to be seeing Lupita around Hollywood for some time.

 5. Meryl Streep

 Meryl received praise very early on in her acting career.
 Her drama teacher at Vassar 79 once said, “I don’t think anyone ever really taught Meryl acting, she really taught herself.”
 The praise would only continue as Meryl began to grow into a famous actress.
 Her performance in one of her first films Deer Hunter earned her an Oscar nomination, the first of many to come.
 She would go on to win an academy award for her role in Kramer vs Kramer and the heart-wrenching classic Sophie’s Choice.
-These roles would lead to her being nominated for 22 academy awards and 31 golden globe nominations, more than any other actor.
-Her ability to deliver great performances in drama, comedy, and musicals has made Meryl Streep one of the most versatile actors working today.
+These roles would lead to her being nominated for 22 academy awards and 31 golden globes, more than any other actor.
+Her ability to consistently deliver great performances in drama, comedy, and musicals has made Meryl Streep one of the most versatile actors working today.